NashidC/Tip-Calculator/README.md

 Submitted by: Nashid Chowdhury

-Time spent: 7 hours spent in total
+Total Time Taken to Complete: 7 hours spent in total

 ## User Stories